yoinknl/advanced-beginners-kafka-workshop/exercises/01 - Producer.md

    ```
    Use constructor injection to fill these fields.
 Then create a method that accepts a Player object and uses the KafkaTemplate to send this to the player topic on Kafka.
    Use the player id as the key.
 How to do this can be seen in section 4.2 of the link.
-9. Create a folder called "api" and in it an @RestController class (PlayerController) that receives a player object from an api call and uses the PlayerService to send this to Kafka.
+9. Create a folder called "api" and in it an @RestController class (PlayerController) that receives a player object from an HTTP POST call and uses the PlayerService to send this to Kafka.
 Note that the port of the application is 20000.
 10. Use the Kafka CLI commands in the cheat sheet of the exercises folder to check if the messsage arrived correctly on the topic.
 You can do this using the kafka-console-consumer command.